grafana/agent/example/README.md

 3. Grafana to visualize metrics
 4. Avalanche to load test the Agent.

+This example is used for seeing how a single instance of the Agent performs under moderate load; the Docker Compose configuration as present in this directory will generate roughly 90,000 metrics.

 To get started, run the following from this directory:

 ```